Martin-Alexander/activerecord-temporal/README.md

 ### Create a System Versioned Table

+Make sure you're using the `:sql` schema dumper.

 Create your regular `employees` table.
 For the `employees_history` table, add the `system_period` column and include it in the table's primary key. `#create_versioning_hook` is what enables system versioning.

 ```ruby